tesselslate/wayboard/README.md

   - On others (such as Debian), you'll have to get them manually

 # Planned Features
-- A configuration GUI
+- [x] Add support for text rendering
-- Add support for text/image rendering
+- [ ] Add support for image rendering
+- [ ] Add a graphical configuration utility